Friends, are you ready for vegan biscotti perfection? Because that’s exactly what’s about to go down.

 - Add pumpkin puree and vanilla and whisk until completely combined.

 - Next add flour, cornmeal, baking powder, salt, and orange zest.
 Stir until combined, but try not to over-mix.

 - Add almonds and stir once more to evenly disperse.

-- Use a knife or spatula to divide the dough into two even sections.
+- Use a knife or spatula to divide the dough into two even sections (amount as original recipe is written // adjust if altering batch size).
 Then using damp hands, form the two portions into long, semi-skinny logs (see photo).
 Try and make them as uniform in size and shape as possible so they bake evenly.